crn565/ListadoNILM/README.md

 - Untitled.ipynb  experimatation with disaggregation
 - converter_experiments.ipynb . notebooks moved to separate folder, graphing two metrics FAQ answer a…
 - disaggregation-CO.ipynb . experimatation with disaggregation
--disaggregation-hart-CO-active_only.ipynb experimatation with disaggregation -disaggregation-hart-active_and_reactive(holiday).ipynb .experimatation with disaggregation .
+- disaggregation-hart-CO-active_only.ipynb experimatation with disaggregation
+- disaggregation-hart-active_and_reactive(holiday).ipynb .experimatation with disaggregation .
+- disaggregation-hart-active_and_reactive(normal).ipynb . experimatation with disaggregation
+- disaggregation-hart-active_only.ipynb experimatation with disaggregation
+- disaggregation.ipynb. initial attempt at disaggregation training with errors
--disaggregation-hart-active_and_reactive(normal).ipynb . experimatation with disaggregation
+- gjw_converter_test.ipynb . experimatation with disaggregation
--disaggregation-hart-active_only.ipynb experimatation with disaggregation -disaggregation.ipynb. initial attempt at disaggregation training with errors -gjw_converter_test.ipynb . experimatation with disaggregation -graphing_two_metrics.ipynb. experimatation with disaggregation -test_gjw.ipynb.notebooks moved to separate folder, graphing two metrics FAQ answer a…
+- graphing_two_metrics.ipynb. experimatation with disaggregation
+- test_gjw.ipynb.notebooks moved to separate folder, graphing two metrics FAQ answer a…